About our Company

 In the first couple of years, our clientele consisted mostly of John's friends and relatives and their friends.
 Over time, our business has attracted a wide range of audiences including members of professional associations, alumni groups, professors and those with academic interests, Orthodox pilgrims, and adventurous cultural travelers keen to understand the Caucasus at depth.
 John's natural discipline lends itself to meticulous pre-tour organization, while his affable easy going manner inspires confidence and conviviality among tour group members.

 The tour schedules reflect John's respect for client's interests: ample time is given to exploring each site, to eating and drinking well, and to meeting local people.
 The itineraries are designed to prevent excessive driving between sites, and emphasis is on comfort-and-culture rather than rush-rush-see-everything schedules.
 These features distinguish our tours from much of the competition, as reflected in dozens of positive testimonials from John's tour participants over the years.
-Today, we are offering six different itineraries, with slight changes every year to reflect changing conditions with roads, hotels, and other infrastructure.
+Today, we are offering a variety of different itineraries, with slight changes every year to reflect changing conditions with roads, hotels, and other infrastructure.
 In the future, the business looks to expand by offering even more unique itineraries.
+John personally vets all of the locations in advance of designing the itineraries and assigning suitable guides and specialists to each group tour.

 * * * * *